hjacobs/tech.zalando.com/posts/writing-python-command-line-scripts.rst

   WARN log entries would also be shown in CRON mails for CRON command line scripts, i.e. they should be fixed (for consistency) but have no real impact.
 WARN log entries should be printed even if the ``--quiet`` (``-q``) command line flag is used.

 ERROR
-  Every error state requiring the user's attention and potentially preventing the successful script termination.
+  Every error state requiring the user's attention and potentially preventing the successful script completion.

 Header and Structure
 --------------------